Library FAQs

 -

-You need your student or staff card to borrow books or other items at our campus branches.Self-service machines for borrowing or renewing your items are located within the libraries, if you haven’t used one before ask a library staff member at the service desk for assistance.
+You need your student, staff or membership card to borrow books or other items at our campus branches.Self-service machines for borrowing or renewing your items are located within the libraries.
+If you haven’t used one before, ask a library staff member at the service desk for assistance.

 Before you go to find your book on the shelf, check the library catalogue to ensure: